Bill and LaRue Stoller

 When Bill acquired the family property from his cousin in 1993, many considered it to be marginal farmland at best.
 But Bill recognized that the rocky, well-drained Jory soil, the elevation between 300 and 650 feet, and the land’s south facing slope were all ideal for growing wine grapes.

-Bill, already a veteran of the wine world thanks to his co-ownership of Chehalem Winery, planted his first ten acres each of Pinot Noir and Chardonnay in 1995.
+Bill, already a veteran of the wine world thanks to his co-ownership of Chehalem Winery, planted his first 10 acres each of Pinot Noir and Chardonnay in 1995.
 He leveraged the experience of consulting viticulturists, but also adapted many newer vineyard techniques in order to maximize the fruit quality.

 As an ardent preservationist, Bill built from the ground up a business he could one day entrust to his great-grandchildren.
-This drive for sustainability earned the vineyard the first-ever LEED Gold certification in the world.
+This drive for sustainability earned the winery the first-ever LEED Gold certification in the world.